ukandrewc/WebView2.Winforms.JSHelper/README.md

 # Usage

 * Add your .js scripts to a folder in your project.
-* Add the same file to your project as resource.
+* Add the same file (or minified version) to your project as resource.

 If you want to minify your script, then add the minified file to your resources with __\_min__ appended to the name.